tejasrr19/questionnaire/README.md

 1. The `/questions` endpoint returned only the last question instead of an array of questions.
 This is fixed by appending each item into the `output` array.

+2. Handled Flash requests concurrently by setting `app.run(debug=True, threaded=True)`.

 ### Versions

 Node - 8.1.4
 NPM - 5.0.3

+## Troubleshooting

+Cache busting is not implemented.
+The browser cache stores the bundled files and if there are changes to the React source files, they are not displayed in the browser unless a hard refresh is performed.

+### Hard Refresh

+In Windows/Linux, Hold down Ctrl and click the Reload button.
+In Mac, Hold ⇧ Shift and click the Reload button.

+## TODO

+1. Implement cache busting, so as to serve a new bundle every time there are file changes.

+2. Dockerize the app.